cognisivelabs/memgres/docs/PROJECT_PLAN.md

-# InMemoPG - In-Memory PostgreSQL-Like Database
+# MemGres - In-Memory PostgreSQL-Like Database

 ## Project Overview

-InMemoPG is an in-memory database system designed to be PostgreSQL-compatible but optimized for testing environments.
+MemGres is an in-memory database system designed to be PostgreSQL-compatible but optimized for testing environments.
 It provides fast, lightweight database operations while maintaining ACID properties and supporting key PostgreSQL features.

 ## Architecture Overview